Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s/Teen’s Development and Success

-At this point, you’ve taught your child/teen how to meet their listening challenges with skill and persistence and you are allowing them to practice.
+At this point, you are developing your child’s/teen’s skills in listening, and you are allowing them to practice.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
-Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

-By providing support, you are reinforcing their ability to be successful, helping them grow in their listening skills.
+By providing support, you are reinforcing their ability to be successful and helping them grow in their listening skills.

 - Ask key questions to actively see how your child’s/teen’s listening is going.
 You can ask questions like:

 - “I notice that you are having a hard time listening to me as I tell you about my day.
 What do you think is going on for you?”

 - “What are things you might need to do or say to yourself to help yourself listen?”

 - Learn about your child’s/teen’s development.
 Each new age will present different social challenges.
 Become informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.

 - Stay engaged.
 Working together on ideas for new and different listening strategies can offer additional support and motivation for your child/teen when tough issues arise.

 - Engage in further practice.
 Create more opportunities to practice when all is calm.